One of the top 10 questions that clients come to me with is: “Is life insurance taxable?”

 Unfortunately, those thresholds are substantially lower and pack a hefty punch.
-States like DC, Massachusetts & Oregon only exempt $1 million and in today’s worlds that’s not a whole hell of a lot.
+States like DC, Massachusetts & Oregon only exempt $1 million and in today’s world, that’s not a whole heck of a lot.

 So this is an estate planning issue that really should be addressed if you want to avoid your life insurance policy becoming part of your estate for tax purposes.

 I Fall Outside the State and Federal Estate Tax Exemptions!
 Help!